hariharanragothaman/BoggleGameSolver/README.md

 7. Possible Enhancements

 #### Actual Solution to the problem (Using a Trie Data Structure)
 In both the implementations we have used the 'Trie' approach.
-Tries aere generally the efficient way to search for words pruning search space.
+Tries are generally the efficient way to search for words pruning search space.
 The time complexity here is: O(n) where n is the length of the string to be found.

 Trie is essentially a tree where each node can have atmost 26 children (values from the alphabet).
 It will also contain a boolean field (or) binary field - to indicate if it's the end letter of a word, or if it's a prefix.